The process of

 – the development of a detailed tool and due diligence to cover both the financial and social dimensions.

-In early 2015, the LMDF published a report analysing in detail whether the impact of our investment portfolio is up to our objectives.
+In 2020, the LMDF published a report analysing in detail whether the impact of our investment portfolio is up to our objectives.

 Although this was a methodological challenge, the report covers eight indicators in two areas: